FPGAwars/apio/docs/cmd-apio-info.md

 The `apio info system` command displays general information about your system and Apio installation.
 Useful for diagnosing setup or environment issues.

+> [NOTE] For programmatic access to this information use `apio api get-system`.

-> [Advanced] The default location of the Apio home directory, where it saves preferences and packages, is `.apio` under your home directory.
+> [ADVANCED] The default location of the Apio home directory, where it saves preferences and packages, is `.apio` under your home directory.
 This can be changed using the `APIO_HOME` environment variable.
 The location of the packages directory can be set using the `APIO_PACKAGES` environment variable.

 <h3>Examples</h3>